verida/markdown-notes-demo/README.md

 You will need the Verida Vault app to access this.
 Currently the iOS Test Flight build required for this is available [here](https://testflight.apple.com/join/8vWRf8Kv)

+See our [Medium article](https://medium.com/verida/verida-markdown-editor-ecd00314a8b4) for a deeper technical walk through of how this all works.

 ### Architecture
 ![image](https://user-images.githubusercontent.com/87622993/133723269-42317c35-16f8-4e6c-95ef-92abd656a700.png)